 - Fried or soft-boiled eggs for serving (optional)

 - Chili oil for garnish (optional)

 - Bring a pot of salted water to a boil, and prepare noodles according to package instructions.
 (Most need about 3 to 4 minutes.)
 Drain water, and set noodles aside.

-- Meanwhile, heat oil in a large skillet over medium-high.
+- Meanwhile, heat 1 Tbsp. oil in a large skillet over medium-high.
 Once hot, add broccoli and sauté until crisp-tender, about 5 to 6 minutes.
-Transfer broccoli to a bowl, and reduce heat to medium.Add butter, two-thirds of the chopped scallions (reserve remaining for garnish), garlic, ginger, and chili flakes.
+Transfer broccoli to a bowl, and reduce heat to medium.Add butter and remaining 1 Tbsp. oil, along with two-thirds of the chopped scallions (reserve remaining for garnish), garlic, ginger, and chili flakes.
 Cook until softened and aromatic, about 3 minutes.
-Stir in soy sauce.Add cooked noodles to skillet, along with sautéed broccoli and toasted sesame seeds.
+Stir in soy sauce.Add cooked noodles to skillet, along with sautéed broccoli, edamame, and toasted sesame seeds.
 Use a set of tongs to toss noodles to coat in sauce.Divide noodles into bowls, and garnish with a fried or soft-boiled egg (or toppings of choice), along with remaining chopped scallions.
 Drizzle chili oil overtop for an extra kick of spice, if desired.

 - To Store.
 Refrigerate leftover noodles in an airtight storage container for up to 4 days.

 - To Reheat.
 Rewarm leftovers in a skillet on the stovetop over medium heat, adding a splash of broth or water to help rehydrate the noodles.
 You can nook in the microwave.